Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 2023-06-07T10:05:20.493991Z  INFO sov_demo_rollup: Received 1 blobs
 2023-06-07T10:05:20.496571Z  INFO sov_demo_rollup: receipts: BatchReceipt { batch_hash: [44, 38, 61, 124, 123, 92, 9, 196, 200, 211, 52, 149, 33, 172, 120, 239, 180, 106, 72, 9, 161, 68, 8, 87, 127, 190, 201, 94, 9, 30, 108, 188], tx_receipts: [TransactionReceipt { tx_hash: [160, 103, 81, 53, 69, 140, 72, 198, 215, 190, 38, 242, 70, 204, 226, 217, 216, 22, 210, 142, 110, 221, 222, 171, 26, 40, 158, 236, 110, 107, 160, 170], body_to_save: None, events: [], receipt: Successful }], inner: Rewarded(0) }
 ```
-### Makefile
-* The `Makefile` under `demo-rollup` automates a number of things for convenience
-  * Pull a docker container that runs a single instance of a celestia full node for a local setup
-  * The docker container is built with celestia 0.7.1 at present and is compatible with Jupiter (sovereign's celestia adapter)
-  * `make clean`
-    * Stops any running containers with the name `sov-celestia-local` and also removes them
-    * Removes `demo-data` (or the configured path of the rollup database from rollup_config.toml)
-  * `make start`
-    * Pulls the `sov-celestia-local:genesis-v0.7.1` docker image
-    * Performs a number of checks to ensure container is not already running
-    * Starts the container with the name `sov-celestia-local`
-    * Exposes the RPC port `26658` (as configured in the Makefile)
-    * Waits until the container is started
-      * It polls the running service inside the container for a specific RPC call, so there would be some errors printed while the container is starting up.
-This is ok
-    * Creates a key inside the docker container using `celestia-appd` that is bundled inside the container - the key is named `sequencer-da-address`
-    * The `sequencer-da-address` key is then funded with `10000000utia` configured by the `AMOUNT` variable in the Makefile
-    * The validator itself runs with the key name `validator` and is also accessible inside the container but this shouldn't be necessary
-    * Sets up the config
-      * `examples/const-rollup-config/src/lib.rs` is modified by the `make` command so that `pub const SEQUENCER_DA_ADDRESS` is set to the address of the key ``sov-celestia-local` that was created and funded in the previous steps
-      * `examples/demo-rollup/rollup_config.toml` is modified -
-        * `start_height` is set to `1` since this is a fresh start
-        * `celestia_rpc_auth_token` is set to the auth token retrieved by running the container bundled `celestia-appd`
-          * `/celestia bridge auth admin --node.store /bridge` is the command that is run inside the container to get the token
-        * `celestia_rpc_address` is set to point to `127.0.0.1` and the `RPC_PORT` configured in the Makefile (default 26658)
-        * The config is stashed and the changes are visible once you do a `git status` after running `make start`
-  * For submitting transactions, we use `make submit-txn SERIALIZED_BLOB_PATH=....`
-    * This makes use of `celestia-appd tx blob PayForBlobs` inside the docker container to submit the blob to the full node
-    * `--from ` is set to `sequencer-da-address` whose address has been updated at `examples/const-rollup-config/src/lib.rs`
-    * The namespace of celestia that the blob needs to be submitted to is obtained by using `sov-cli util print-namespace` which reads the namespace from `examples/const-rollup-config/src/lib.rs`
-    * The content of the blob is read directly from the file passed in via the command line using `SERIALIZED_BLOB_PATH`
-    * `BLOB_TXN_FEE` is set to `300utia` and would likely not need to be modified

 ### Submitting transactions
 * In order to create transactions, we need to use the `sov-cli` binary